imagej/imagej.github.io/pages/Maven.md

 ## Producing multiple JAR files

 So what if you have multiple *.jar* files you want to build in the same project?
-Then these need to live in their own subdirectories and there needs to be a common parent POM, a so-called *aggregator* or *multi-module* POM (only this POM needs to have the SciJava POM as parent, of course). {% include github org='imagej' repo='tutorials' tag='577286474be8399eb38d30d66cf0c35ee50bd929' path='pom.xml\#L47-L62' label='Here is an example' %}.
+Then these need to live in their own subdirectories and there needs to be a common parent POM, a so-called *aggregator* or *multi-module* POM (only this POM needs to have the SciJava POM as parent, of course). {% include github org='imagej ' repo='tutorials ' tag='577286474be8399eb38d30d66cf0c35ee50bd929 ' path='pom.xml\#L47-L62 ' label='Here is an example ' %}.
 Basically, it is adding the <packaging>`pom`</packaging> entry at the top, as well as some subdirectory names to the <modules> section.

 Note, however, that most projects of the [SciJava component collection](Architecture "wikilink") (e.g., [SciJava](SciJava "wikilink"), [ImgLib2](ImgLib2 "wikilink"), [SCIFIO](SCIFIO "wikilink"), [ImageJ](ImageJ "wikilink") and [Fiji](Fiji "wikilink")) now structure each component as its own single-module project in its own Git repository, since using multi-module projects can complicate versioning.